gov-cy/staging-govcy-design-system-docs/src/components/checkbox.md

     </fieldset>
 </form>
 ```
+### Order of elements inside the component
+Place the elements inside the component in the following order.

+1. Fieldset
+    1. Legend
+    1. Form control
+        1. Hint
+        2. Error message
+        3. Inputs

 ### Error messages
 Make sure to follow the instructions for [error messages](../error_message) and [error summary](../error_summary) when validating user input.
 Error messages should be styled like this: